By Paul Martinez

 Inventory Ownership

-As we discussed earlier, the key difference between eCommerce fulfillment and dropshipping is inventory ownership.
+As discussed earlier, the critical difference between eCommerce fulfillment and dropshipping is inventory ownership.
 In the case of eCommerce, the online store owner has his inventory, including online services advertised on the website.
 On the other hand, the dropshipping business requires the business owner to contact the vendors for order fulfillment.

 Structure